 Drive time: 2-3 hours End of service

-Contact Trek Africa Tours to secure your spots for Rwanda Gorilla Walking Tours and Safaris.
+Contact Trek Africa Expeditions to secure your spots for Rwanda Gorilla Walking Tours and Safaris.
 Our comprehensive safari packages include Gorilla permits at $1500 per person per trek, accommodation, transportation, and airport transfers.
 Experience the wonder of the Mountain Gorillas and Rwanda’s natural beauty like never before.